-Having all these items will give you peace of mind knowing that you are ready in case of emergency.
+Having all these items will give you peace of mind knowing that you are ready in case of emergency or for a power outage.
 Anyone who has faced a natural disaster or social unrest situation can tell you how being prepared can make such experiences so much easier to bear.

 When disaster strikes, things vanish from the shelves within hours and if you were among the smart ones then you did what every survivalist does, you didn’t wait until it was too late.
 Prepping Survival: You prepared your mind and body for survival and planned ahead.